Kidderminster railway station: History

-Kidderminster station opened with the extension of the Oxford, Worcester and Wolverhampton railway from Worcester to Stourbridge on 1 May 1852.
-It became an important intermediate station on the line which became part of the West Midland Railway (WMR) in 1860.
-In turn, the WMR amalgamated with the Great Western Railway (GWR) and the South Wales Railway on 1 August 1863.
+Kidderminster station opened with the extension of the Oxford, Worcester & Wolverhampton Railway from Worcester to Stourbridge on 1 May 1852.
+It became an important intermediate station on the line which became part of the West Midland Railway in 1860, which in turn amalgamated with the Great Western Railway and the South Wales Railway on 1 August 1863.

 The opening of the Severn Valley Railway in 1862 had no direct effect on Kidderminster because the line initially had only a south facing connection to Hartlebury, passengers wishing to use the line had to change there.
 The situation changed in 1878, when a north-facing connection was opened between Bewdley and Kidderminster, linking Kidderminster directly with the Severn Valley Line.

 From about 1900, there was a brisk passenger trade of tourists and day trippers from the West Midlands conurbation.

 Due to dwindling passenger numbers, the Severn Valley Line closed to through traffic in 1963.
 North of Bewdley, the line closed completely in early 1969 when Alveley colliery was shut down and freight traffic ceased.

 Passenger services on the Kidderminster, Bewdley and Hartlebury section were withdrawn on 3 January 1970.

-The halt of traffic to Stourport power station in 1979, and Kidderminster - Foley Park sugar corporation traffic in 1982 saw the end of regular British Rail services off the main line.
+The halt of traffic to Stourport power station in 1979, and Kidderminster to Foley Park British Sugar traffic in 1982 saw the end of regular British Rail services off the main line.

 Station buildings

 The earliest station building was replaced by another in 1859.
-In 1863 the second building was destroyed by fire, and a third station building of a mock Tudor design was built to replace it.
+In 1863 the second building was destroyed by fire, and a third station building of a Mock Tudor design was built to replace it.
 This survived until 1968 when it was demolished owing to the effects of dry rot and replaced by British Rail in 1974 with a small utilitarian brick building.

 As passenger numbers grew, this building became inadequate, and funding for a new building was secured in February 2015, with a new £4.3 million design announced in July 2017.
 Originally due to open in summer 2019, the new glass fronted building, which is twice the size of the previous one, was eventually opened in June 2020.